irulanCorrino/fuzzy-sinking-chair-of-vincent--Demo/README.md

 # fuzzy-sinking-chair-of-vincent--Demo
-my first repositotory; my first demo
+my first repository; my first demo
 ---
 this one is a result of my very first steps in learning kTurtle scripting language.
 it is an animation of sinking chair.